 But if you begin without measuring software engineering productivity, you can hinder teams’ progress.
 Teams that aren’t working efficiently might look like they’re getting a lot of work done, but it won’t be high-quality work, and technical debt will pile up.
 And we all know tech debt is a productivity killer, because it results in:

-- Lower code quality and design
+• Lower code quality and more bug work

-- Decreased overall happiness and job satisfaction
+• Decreased overall developer happiness and job satisfaction

 How Does Engineering Productivity Work?